The Capitol fence meant D.C. couldn’t enact laws. Vice President Harris’s office stepped in.

 But after the brazen Jan.
-6 breach of the Capitol by a mob trying to overturn former president Trump’s electoral defeat, strict new security measures were put in place.
-And staff from the city government weren’t allowed through the seven-foot-tall fence to deliver bills.
+6 breach of the Capitol by a mob trying to overturn President Donald Trump’s electoral defeat, strict new security measures were put in place.
+And staffers from the city government weren’t allowed through the seven-foot-tall fence to deliver bills.

 “The council has a requirement under the Home Rule Act to transmit all legislation to Congress for congressional review, but we can’t get through those fences,” Mendelson said at a news conference Monday morning, explaining why the council plans to vote Tuesday on emergency legislation to temporarily carry out seven bills that cannot be permanently enacted until Congress gets 30 days to review them.